HuangLab-SYSU/brokerchain-academic/README.md

 This private key is tied to your account and will be stored locally, without being transmitted to the network.
 Please keep your private key safe and do not share it with anyone; otherwise, your account's assets will be at risk.
 Meanwhile, if you lose your private key, you will be unable to retrieve your account's assets.

-## Run a BrokerChain Miner on MacOS
+## Launch a BrokerChain's Miner Client on your MacOS PC

 If your operating system is macOS, you can follow the instructions and steps below to launch the BrokerChain (academic) miner client program.